CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

 - Children who develop a fever or symptoms of illness will be isolated and a parent/guardian will be contacted for immediate pick-up.
 Cleaning protocols will be immediately implemented in any area the child was in.

-- Strategic scheduling and activities designed to maximize social distancing and reduce touch points.
+- Strategic scheduling and activities designed to maximize physical distancing.

 - Each group will have a "home base" and location changes will be minimized (cohort distancing).

-- Off-site field trips will be eliminated or reduced (depending on restrictions).
+- Off-site field trips will be left up to the individual sites/camps (depending on restrictions).
 On-site enrichment experiences will be added.

 - Encourage activities outside, where possible.